shpe-uf/MemberSHPEPortal/README.md

 - Fix times for token renewal modal and renewing the token.
 (07/08/18)
 - Error message for non-matching passwords.
 (07/08/18)
 - Buttons will log user out after renewing session.
 (07/08/18)
+- Multiple errors in registering wrongfully shows password error message.
+(07/14/18)
+- Event codes should all be converted to lowercase.
+(07/15/18)

 ## Road Map:
 1. Admin Panel